Kiaramarnitt/holy/doc/Knowledge_Acquisition/README.md

 **Information Extraction:** Focused on the acquisition of knowledge (semantic informaiton) necessary for information extraction methods for current and later adaptations for HOLY

 ## Practical Literature review to populate the onotlogy
 Additional research included the identification of definitions, synonymys and examples for enrichment of the ontology.
-A traceable reference to the source of each definition is available through the property `dct:references`.
+A traceable reference to the source of each definition is available through the property `dct:references` in th Ontology and in the [Content Selection](./Content_Selection_Priority.xlsx) document.